-- Buckingham Palace is the official residence of the Queen, and this is where she, along with other members of the royal family, live and work for much of the year.
+- Buckingham Palace is the official residence of the King, and this is where she, along with other members of the royal family, live and work for much of the year.
 That means you can only go inside Buckingham Palace on a tour of the State Rooms during the summer months (which is when the Royal Family is away in Scotland.)

 - The most popular thing to do at Buckingham Palace is to watch the Changing of the Guards ceremony.
 This takes place at 11:30am daily during the summer months, and several times a week throughout the rest of the year.
 Make sure you get there beforehand in order to find a good spot to see all the action!
 We reccomend arriving 30 minutes in advance

 - There are two other places to visit at Buckingham Palace which are open throughout the year.
-The Royal Mews shows all the carriages and vehicles used by the Royal Family and the Queen’s Gallery showcases lots of art and treasures owned by the Queen.
+The Royal Mews shows all the carriages and vehicles used by the Royal Family and the Queen’s Gallery showcases lots of art and treasures owned by the King.
 For both attractions, make sure to buy your tickets in advance

 Birdcage Walk & St James’s Park: